PencilCode/jquery-turtle/README.md

-  keydown               // The last keydown event. keyup                 // The last keyup event. keypress              // The last keypress event. clear()               // Clears the canvas and all text in the document body. defaultspeed(mps)     // Sets $.fx.speeds.turtle to 1000 / mps. tick([perSec,] fn)    // Sets fn as the tick callback (null to clear). random(n)             // Returns a random number [0..n-1].
+  keydown               // The last keydown event. keyup                 // The last keyup event. keypress              // The last keypress event. hatch([n,] [img])     // Creates and returns n turtles with the given img. cs()                  // Clears the screen, both the canvas and the body text. cg()                  // Clears the graphics canvas without clearing the text. ct()                  // Clears the text without clearing the canvas. defaultspeed(mps)     // Sets $.fx.speeds.turtle to 1000 / mps. tick([perSec,] fn)    // Sets fn as the tick callback (null to clear). random(n)             // Returns a random number [0..n-1].